karastojko/mailio/README.md

 # Setup #

 *mailio* library is supposed to work on all platforms supporting C++ 17 compiler, Boost 1.81 or newer and CMake build tool.
-Operating systems tested so far:
+The platforms tested so far are
-Linux, Windows, FreeBSD, MacOS, Cygwin, MinGW; compilers: Gcc, Microsoft Visual C++ and Clang.
+Linux, Windows, FreeBSD, MacOS, Cygwin, MinGW and the compilers are Gcc, Microsoft Visual C++ and Clang.

 There are two ways to build *mailio*: by cloning the [repo](https://github.com/karastojko/mailio.git) and using Cmake or by using Vcpkg.